acantril/learn-cantrill-io-labs/aws-cognito-web-identity-federation/02_LABINSTRUCTIONS/STAGE3 - Create Cognito Identity Pool.md

 # STAGE 3A - CREATE A COGNITO IDENTITY POOL

-Move to the Cognito Console https://console.aws.amazon.com/cognito/home?region=us-east-1#
+Move to the Cognito Console https://console.aws.amazon.com/cognito/home?region=us-east-1# On the menu on the left, select `Federated Identities`
-Click `Manage Identity Pools`
+We're going to be creating a new identity pool
-Under `Create new identity pool`
+If this is your first, the creation process will begin immediatly, if you already have any identity pools you'll have to click on `Create new identity pool`
 In `Identity pool name` enter `PetIDFIDPool`
 Expand `Authentication Providers` and click on `Google+`
 In the `Google Client ID` box, enter the Google Client ID you noted down in the previous step.